TristanNaess/SimpleJson/README.md

 Sub-objects and arrays are accessed through a accessor class that performs the string manipulation on the data and handles most of the data conversion.
 It shouldn't be directly accessable by the end user and only acts as a translation wrapper around the data to allow the desired syntax.

 After I get this working, I will probably try to furthere optimize runtime vs storage for specific use cases.

+### Future Additions
+I don't want to replace the string based representation with parsing at request, because of the afore-mentioned project this is based on, but think parsing the active json data into a structure would be more efficient if the same data is accessed multiple times.
+In this case I will probably change the class names to reflect what kind of storage is used, and include a macro to select the version with `-D VERSION_FLAG` if json::json is used
+If possible I'd like to be able to use move constructors to serialize and deserialize the data to/from a record type that can be stored more efficiently, at the cost of parsing at construction

 ## Syntax